 This is where the banana comes in.
 The argument is since we formed bananas a certain way (he corrected his mistake in the video, so it wasn’t evolution) we don’t need God.
 This, I will address in the next objection.

 16. Every time science and religion battle it out, science wins.

 Essentially what Hemant is arguing here is that, since science answers what we used to attribute to gods we no longer need gods to explain the universe.
 This does well to answer the “Why don’t you believe in Zeus or Thor?” argument, but placing the Christian God in there is a category mistake.
-God isn’t a mere explanation of the universe.
-Of course, the presence of a designer is reasonable to explain why the universe is as it is, I’m not at all saying that God can’t be a possible explanation.
-However, it seems Hemant views the Christian God as nothing more than an explanation, which is simply false.
+God wasn’t thought up to be a mere explanation of the universe.
+Of course, the presence of a designer is reasonable to explain why the universe is as it is, I’m not saying that God can’t be a possible explanation.
+However, it seems Hemant views the Christian God as nothing more than an explanation, which is false.
 It also makes the assumption that people created gods simply to explain how things work.
 There is no evidence for this.
 In ancient times explanations of natural phenomena were attributed to gods who were already thought to exist.
 Hemant has it the wrong way around.

 17. You don’t need God to be a good person.
 So why not just cut out the middleman?

 This argument misses the point.
 The moral argument is that without God objective good and evil cannot exist, not that you need to believe in God to be a good person.
 Since he missed the point of the argument we needn’t defend it any further.